Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 After the initial reports are replicated correctly, I should have a good understanding of the data structures to now model the final tables.
 - Build incrementally: only build out the required fields and tables to answer the questions
 - Test the data thoroughly before pushing to live and communicate test results with stakeholders
+- Update a company wide Slack channel with the additions or changes to the data

 ## WIP: If all this was a migration
 If this was a migration: